SBZed/React-Tutorial/Readme.md

 }
 ```

--   here as you can see, Navbar, add-movie, and movielisting component need movie data.
+-   here as you can see, Navbar, add-movie, and movie listings components need movie data.

 ### 3.4.
 Update value in context

--   For now we use centralized data in MovieContext. now how to change and update it.
+-   For now, we use centralized data in MovieContext. now how to change and update it.
 -   let say we need to add movies in MovieContext.

 ```js